Connecticut Water Quality at a Glance

 Connecticut’s water infrastructure success stems from several key factors:

-Excellent Source Water: Well-protected reservoirs and watersheds, abundant precipitation (40-50 inches annually), and comprehensive source water protection programs
+Excellent Source Water: Well-protected reservoirs and watersheds, abundant precipitation (40–50 inches annually), and comprehensive source water protection programmes that limit land use impacts around key drinking water supplies

-Strong Regulatory Framework: Comprehensive State Water Plan adopted in 2019, integrated water resource management, and proactive state agency oversight
+Strong Regulatory Framework: Comprehensive State Water Plan, integrated water resource management, and proactive state agency oversight from both the DPH and DEEP

-Utility Investment: Active infrastructure replacement programs, with utilities like Connecticut Water replacing nearly 18 miles of aging mains in 2024 alone
+Utility Investment: Active infrastructure replacement programmes, with utilities like Connecticut Water replacing close to 18 miles of aging mains in 2024, with similar targets in 2025–2026

-This combination of natural advantages, regulatory excellence, and sustained investment has resulted in over 97% compliance rates and some of the nation’s highest water quality standards.
+This combination of natural advantages, regulatory excellence, and sustained investment has resulted in over 97% compliance rates and some of the nation’s higher water quality standards — though ongoing PFAS management will test that record over the next several years.

 Contaminants of Concern